I think my baby might have a tongue tie?...

 Concerns over infant weight/health

-Sadly, due to current NHS pressures, and staff shortages within maternity services, parents are having to endure unacceptable wait times of up to 6 weeks to be seen for a tongue-tie assessment.
+Sadly not all NHS trusts offer a Tongue-tie service and due to current NHS pressures, and staff shortages within maternity services, parents are having to endure unacceptable wait times (dependent on area) of up to 4-6 weeks to be seen for a tongue-tie assessment.

-Because of this, parents then feel that they have no choice and to go on to make different choices around their feeding journey.
+Because of this, parents then feel that they have no option but to go on to make different choices around their feeding journey.

-This is why I aim to be able to offer you an appointment for the same day or next day appointment.
+This is why I aim to be able to offer you an appointment for the same day or next day where possible.

-It is important if symptoms persist, that you seek support from a qualified specialist tongue-tie practitioner.
+It is important if difficulties with feeding (breast or bottle) persist, that you seek support from a qualified specialist tongue-tie practitioner.

 SERVICES

-Following a booking email request, a home visit will be offered for a face to face consultation.
+Following an online booking request, a home visit or clinic appointment will be confirmed for a face to face consultation.

 (Babies under 6 months old, 6-10 months based on an individual assessment)